coq/coq/doc/sphinx/language/gallina-extensions.rst

    Assume that :token:`qualid` denotes an object ``(Build_struct`` |c_1| … |c_n| ``)`` in the
    structure :g:`struct` of which the fields are |x_1|, …, |x_n|.
    Then, each time an equation of the form ``(``\ |x_i| ``_)`` |eq_beta_delta_iota_zeta| |c_i| has to be
-   solved during the type-checking process, :token:`qualid` is used as a solution.
+   solved during the type checking process, :token:`qualid` is used as a solution.
    Otherwise said, :token:`qualid` is canonically used to extend the field |c_i|
    into a complete structure built on |c_i|.